Sumba people: Religion

-The traditional religion of the Marapu religion, which includes both ancestral worship and deity worship is still very much alive among the Sumbese society.
-Marapu is the philosophical center of Sumbese cultural expression and includes customary ceremonies, traditional places of worship (umaratu), traditional architecture, decorative carvings and textiles with its fashion styles such as hinggi and lau fabric, as well as its jewelry and weapons.
+The traditional religion of the Marapu religion, which includes both ancestral worship and deity worship is still very much alive among the Sumba society.
+Marapu is the philosophical center of Sumba cultural expression and includes customary ceremonies, traditional places of worship (umaratu), traditional architecture, decorative carvings and textiles with its fashion styles such as hinggi and lau fabric, as well as its jewelry and weapons.
 Christianity begin to spread in the 19th century with the arrival of Christian missionaries.
 The majority of Christian believers belong to the Protestants.

 Culture

 The main occupation of Sumba people has long been agriculture.
 Dominated by slash-and-burn agriculture in the Tropical savanna climate, as well as livestock keeping.
 The climate with regular seasonal droughts have led to the formation of a special agricultural strategy where farmers simultaneously grow various crops at subsistence level such as rice, beans, tuber, corn, and so on.
 However, even today it is not always bountiful but it helps to produce just good enough harvests.
 The traditional staple diet are rice and cassava.
 Dutch missionaries and colonial officers have noted that hunger is often a cause for military conflicts.
 Sumba people also keep cows, buffalo, chickens, sheep and horses.
 The locals breed a species of small but hardy horses, and it is also well known to other islands of Indonesia.
 Traditional crafts includes weaving and stone carving.

 The main type of settlement is village houses with their traditional defensive concept is to be built on hilltops and surrounded by dense thorny thickets.
 Frame bamboo huts are built on poles with walls overshadowing mats.
 Thatched roof has a complex structure designed to protect homes from rain and sun, as well as to provide natural ventilation in buildings.

 The social strata in East Sumba Regency among the nobles (maramba), priests (kabisu) and the common folk (ata) still exists although it is not observed as strictly as in the past and outwardly it is no longer obviously seen in the physical appearance and the dress of a person.
 Today differences in attire indicate different levels of importance during events such as traditional celebrations, weddings and death ceremonies, where components of the attire that is used are newly made, while old or worn out clothing is usually used at home or for daily work.